LethalRabbit/efteling-danse-macabre-wled-lantern/README.md

 ### Step 1 - Soldering the Resistor to the Data Line

-For extra protection against high currents, the data line (white) must go through a 330Ω resistor before reaching the ESP32.
+For extra protection against data signal spikes, the data line (white) must go through a 330Ω resistor before reaching the ESP32.

 1. Take your 330Ω resistor.
 2. Cut the legs shorter if needed.